AndreiChertkov/teneva_bm/README.md

     pip install networkx==3.0 qubogen==0.1.1 gekko==1.0.6
     ```

-- Сollections `agent` and `agent_toe` require a rather complicated installation process of the `gym` and `mujoco` frameworks and related packages, so we have prepared a special python installation script [install_mujoco.py](https://github.com/AndreiChertkov/teneva_bm/blob/main/install_mujoco.py).
+- Сollection `agent` require a rather complicated installation process of the `gym` and `mujoco` frameworks and related packages, so we have prepared a special python installation script [install_mujoco.py](https://github.com/AndreiChertkov/teneva_bm/blob/main/install_mujoco.py).
 Detailed instructions for using the script are presented in the file header.

 > To run benchmark optimization examples (see `demo_opti` folder), you should also install the [PROTES](https://github.com/anabatsh/PROTES) optimizer (`pip install protes==0.3.3`).